 - On April 6, 2017

-- accelerometer, athlete tracking, gps, injury risk, novel, performance
+- accelerometer, accelerometer, athlete tracking, athlete tracking, gps, gps, injury risk, injury risk, novel, novel, performance, performance

 The rise of GPS/accelerometer use in recent years has provided significant insight into the training and match demands of elite sports.
 As practitioners dig deeper into an individual’s objective workload, a new generation of variables are being extrapolated to further describe demands.
 Although several GPS validity and reliability concerns remain1,2, particularly for more recent metrics, how are these emerging novel metrics being explored in applied settings?